Jacob Mendy: Club career

-As a youth player, Mendy joined the youth academy of Spanish La Liga side Atlético Madrid.
-In 2017, he signed for English ninth tier side Redhill.
-In 2018, he signed for Carshalton Athletic in the English seventh tier.
+He then briefly joined Atlético Madrid C before the team were disbanded in 2015.
+He then had a short spell with Puerta Bonita before moving to England.
+In 2017, he signed for English ninth tier side Redhill, scoring 13 goals in 40 games.
+In 2018, he signed for Carshalton Athletic in the English seventh tier, scoring eight goals in 46 games.
 In 2019, Mendy signed for English sixth tier club Wealdstone, helping them earn promotion to the English fifth tier.
 In 2021, he signed for Boreham Wood in the English fifth tier.
 In 2022, he signed for Welsh team Wrexham.
+On 1 September 2025, Mendy signed for EFL League One side Peterborough United on loan until the end of the season.